Fair Value Measurements

 |NOTE 4 - Fair Value Measurements||

-The Company follows the principles of fair value accounting as they relate to its financial assets and financial liabilities.
+We follow the principles of fair value accounting as they relate to our financial assets and financial liabilities.
 Fair value is defined as the estimated exit price received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, rather than an entry price that represents the purchase price of an asset or liability.
 Where available, fair value is based on observable market prices or parameters, or derived from such prices or parameters.
 Where observable prices or inputs are not available, valuation models are applied.
 These valuation techniques involve some level of management estimation and judgment, the degree of which is dependent on several factors, including the instruments complexity.
-The required fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels is described as follows:
+The required fair value hierarchy that prioritizes observable and unobservable inputs used to measure and classify fair value into three broad levels is described as follows:

-The Company does not use derivative instruments for hedging of market risks or for trading or speculative purposes.
-In conjunction with the issuance of the Senior Secured Convertible Promissory Notes and related Exchange Warrant and Investment Warrants to Platinum in October 2012 (see Note 7, Convertible Promissory Notes and Other Notes Payable), and the potential issuance of the Series A Exchange Warrant (see Note 9, Capital Stock), all pursuant to the October 2012 Agreement, the Company determined that the warrants included certain exercise price adjustment features and, as a result, the Company determined that the warrants were liabilities, which were recorded at their estimated fair value.
-The Company determined the fair value of the warrant liability using a Monte Carlo simulation model with Level 3 inputs.
-Inputs used to determine fair value include the remaining contractual term of the notes and warrants, risk-free interest rates, expected volatility of the price of the underlying common stock, and the probability of a financing transaction that would trigger a reset in the warrant exercise price, and, in the case of the Series A Exchange Warrant, the probability of Platinum's exchange of the shares of Series A preferred stock it holds into shares of common stock.
-Changes in the fair value of these warrant liabilities have been recognized as non-cash income in other income (expense) in the Condensed Consolidated Statements of Operations and Comprehensive Income.
+We do not use derivative instruments for hedging of market risks or for trading or speculative purposes.
+In conjunction with the issuance of the Senior Secured Convertible Promissory Notes and related Exchange Warrant and Investment Warrants to Platinum in October 2012, February 2013, March 2013, and the potential issuance of the Series A Exchange Warrant (see Note 9, Capital Stock), all pursuant to the Note Exchange and Purchase Agreement of October 2012 between the Company and Platinum (see Note 7, Convertible Promissory Notes and Other Notes Payable), and the issuance of the warrant related to the Senior Secured Convertible Promissory Note issued to Platinum in July 2013, we determined that the Platinum Warrants included certain exercise price adjustment features requiring the warrants to be treated as non-cash liabilities, which were recorded at their estimated fair value.
+We determined the initial fair value of the warrant liability using a Monte Carlo simulation model with Level 3 inputs or the Black-Scholes Option Pricing model.
+Inputs used to determine fair value include the remaining contractual term of the Platinum Warrants, risk-free interest rates, expected volatility of the price of the underlying common stock, and the probability of a financing transaction or other equity issuance that would trigger a reset in the exercise price of the Platinum Warrants, and, in the case of the Series A Exchange Warrant, the probability of Platinums exchange of the shares of Series A preferred stock it holds into shares of common stock.
+We have recognized the change in the fair value of these warrant liabilities since March 31, 2014 and 2013, respectively, as a non-cash component of other expense, net in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for the three and six months ended September 30, 2014 and 2013.

-The fair value hierarchy for liabilities measured at fair value on a recurring basis is as follows:
+The fair value hierarchy for the warrant liability measured at fair value on a recurring basis is as follows:

-During the three month periods ended December 31, 2012, there were no significant changes to the valuation models used for purposes of determining the fair value of the Level 3 warrant liability.
+During the six month period ended September 30, 2014, there was no significant change to the valuation models used for purposes of determining the fair value of the Level 3 warrant liability.
+The increase in the market price of our common stock since March 31, 2014 is the primary factor resulting in the increase in the warrant liability.

 The changes in Level 3 liabilities measured at fair value on a recurring basis are as follows: